koolquark/nkmedia/doc/call.md

 	result: "ok",
 	data: {
 		call_id: "8b35b132-375f-b3e5-a978-28f07603cda8",
 	},
 	tid: 1
 }
 ```

-NkMEDIA will locate all destinations (for example, por _user_ type, locating all sessions belongig to the user) and will an _invite_ each of them in a serial or parallel scheme (depending on the plugin), copying the offer if available, for example:
+NkMEDIA will locate all destinations (for example, por _user_ type, locating all sessions belongig to the user) and will send an _invite_ each of them in parallel scheme with its offer, for example:

 ```js
 {